dhruv-agarwal03/employee_shift_system/README.md

 **Shift Scheduling and Holiday Management System**
 A web-based system for managing shift swaps and holiday requests.
-This system allows employees to request shift changes or holidays, while supervisors can approve or reject these requests.
+This system allows employees to request shift changes or holidays with others in same city, while supervisors can approve or reject these requests.
 The system also updates the schedules accordingly when requests are accepted.

 **Description**
 The Shift Scheduling and Holiday Management System helps employees manage shift changes and holiday requests efficiently.
 Employees can submit requests to swap shifts or ask for holidays, and supervisors can accept or reject those requests.
 The system automatically updates the work schedule based on the approved requests.